 The idea focuses on the relationship between effort and performance, which is a significant factor in many instances when determining motivation.

-The Expectancy Theory has undergone extensive testing and validation and is supported by a sizable body of research.
+The theory has undergone extensive testing and validation and is supported by a sizable body of research.

 The theory is a helpful resource for scholars and practitioners in the field of motivation since it is simple to comprehend and apply in a number of contexts.